 Cut and make sure to fold and avoid the front piece.
 Finish the raw edge and turn to the back.

 First over-lock the front body piece near the sleeves.
 Then overlock the back and front together, till the bottom.
 You can, of course, finish the raw edge in your preferred method.

 Sew the sleeve opening.
 Fold in three and stitch 1cm.
 Sew a few times at the sleeve opening.

 Sew the side-slit.
 Fold in three and stitch 0.7cm.
 Fold in the unnecessary seam allowance as shown in the diagram.

-<How to sew Neckline B >
+<How to sew Neckline B>

 *2* Sew the collar piece, right sides together.
-You will have two round shapes.

 *3* Sew the collars, right sides together.
 Trim the unnecessary seam allowance.
 Turn to the right side.
 Open the seams flat and iron.
 Baste or sew with big stitches 2mm outside of the finished line to hold in place.